A Ramsey theorem on semigroups and a general van der Corput lemma: Introduction

-So now the question is: Which filters have the $\De$-Ramsey property?
+Now the question is: Which filters (more precisely, filtered \LL-semigroups) have the difference-Ramsey property?
 We give an answer to this based on a notion of differentiation for subsets of a semigroup that we define in \cref{sec:differentiation}.
-Our main theorem (\cref{thm:Delta-Ramsey}) states that the filters that respect this notion of differentiation in an appropriate sense have the $\De$-Ramsey property.
-These filters include all of those for which the van der Corput property was known, and thus, as a corollary of our $\De$-Ramsey theorem, we obtain a van der Corput lemma generalizing its previously known instances.
+Our main theorem (\cref{st:difference-Ramsey_for_del-filters}) states that the filters that respect this notion of differentiation in an appropriate sense have the difference-Ramsey property.
+These filters include all of those for which the van der Corput property was known, so, as a corollary, we obtain a van der Corput lemma generalizing its previously known instances.